gitkraken/gk-dev-docs/gk-dev/gk-dev-automations.md

 ---

-title: Workspaces
+title: Automations
-description: Workspaces allow you to create groups of repositories.
+description: Automations makes it easier to manage your team’s workflows
 taxonomy:
-    category: gitkraken-desktop
+    category: gk-dev-docs

 ---